How to Get Rid of Raccoons

 For more information, read Why Electronics »Fencing

-This may not be the most visually appealing option; however, using a fence to prevent raccoons can be highly effective control method.
+This may not be the most visually appealing option; however, using a fence to prevent raccoons can be a highly effective control method.

 - Maintain by trimming surrounding grass and weeds, and test the fence periodically.